-The Board determined that the maximum level for the FCF Metric had been met with respect to the Target Cash Incentive for the Three-Year Performance Period for the PSUs granted in 2020 and the Two-Year Performance Period for the PSUs granted in 2021.
-They further determined that, with respect to the Target Cash Incentive, the top quartile of the rTSR Metric had been met with respect to the Three-Year Performance Period for the PSUs granted to Mr. Lampropoulos in 2020 and the middle quartile of the rTSR Metric had been met with respect to the Two-Year Performance Period for the PSUs granted to Mr. Lampropoulos in 2021.
-Accordingly, the Company paid a PSU Cash Incentive of \$1,500,001 to Mr. Lampropoulos in 2022 as follows:
+The Board determined that the maximum level for the FCF Metric had been met with respect to the Target Cash Incentive for the Three-Year Performance Period for the PSUs granted in 2021.
+They further determined that, with respect to the Target Cash Incentive, the 2nd Quartile of the rTSR Multiplier had been met with respect to the Three-Year Performance Period for the PSUs granted to Mr. Lampropoulos in 2021.
+Accordingly, the Company paid a PSU Cash Incentive of \$1,333,334 to Mr. Lampropoulos in 2024 as follows:

-Target Cash PSU Cash Named Executive Officer Year Granted Incentive FCF Metric % rTSR Metric % Incentive Fred P. Lampropoulos 2020 \$333,334 200% 125% \$833,335 2021 \$333,333 200% 100% \$666,666
+Та rget Cash PSU Cash Named Executive Officer Year Granted li ncentive FCF Metric % rTSR Multiplier % Incentive Fred P. Lampropoulos 2021 \$ 666,667 200% 100% \$ 1,333,334